Tests and Fees

 Other Fees

-- Forms: Forms are filled out within 1-2 weeks (barring exceptional circumstances) and are charged at a rate of $50 per form.
-If a form is required earlier that this, an extra $25 will be charged.
+2. Forms: Forms are filled out within 1-2 weeks (barring exceptional circumstances) and are charged at a rate of $50 per form.
+If a form is required earlier than this, an extra $25 will be charged.

 Artificial (Intraocular) lenses

-- Toric Intraocular lenses - Fee is $1,000.00 per eye: Some people have oval shaped eyes that causes "astigmatism".
+2. Toric Intraocular lenses featuring Clareon® Toric intraocular lens - Fee $1,000.00 per eye: Some people have oval shaped eyes that causes "astigmatism".
 This can be corrected with a pair of glasses after surgery, or can be corrected inside the eye with a Toric intraocular lens.
-These lenses are $1,000.00 per eye, which includes cost of lens, extra testing, determination of appropriate lens power, marking and proper positioning of lens during cataract surgery.
-These lenses do not provide near or intermediate distance correction, therefore you will have to use reading glasses to see up close after surgery.
-However, your distance vision should be very clear without glasses.
+Your distance vision should be clear without glasses.
+These lenses do not provide near or intermediate distance correction, therefore you will have to use reading glasses to see up close and at arms length after surgery.